dragonee/maintenance/README.md

 Options:
     -f          Flatten all locks to the least-significant bit.
     -d DEVICE   Device to communicate with Arduino [default: /dev/ttyACM0].
+    -s DEVICES  Scan for available devices with glob patterns.
     -h, --help  Display this message.
     --version   Show version information.
 ```